How to Get Cat Pee Out of Carpet

 “Be sure to use enough product so that it can soak into the spot,” notes Ek.
 “After cleaning, wait for the spot to dry and see if the stain remains.
 You may have to do this several times to get the stain and odor out completely.”

 If you can smell the stain but don’t know where it is, using a UV Flashlight can help.
 The stain will light up, indicating where your cat has peed before.
+Next, learn how to stop your cat from peeing on the carpet altogether.

 - Jessica Ek, senior director at the American Cleaning Institute